-I’m now in my fourth year of posting here on the blog.
+I’m now in my fifth year of posting here on the blog.
 That’s enough time to allow me to reflect back to the beginning of this blog and to consider what I’ve learned and what I think is important.
 For me, it’s essential to be authentic.
 I try to always remember that much of southern cooking is humble food.
 For some of us it is a reminder of where and from whom we came.
 The simple, satisfying food that our farming ancestors provided for their families.
 Humble food graciously prepared and gratefully received by hard-working, families.
 I know very well from where I come.
 I come from some of those humble, hard working, farming folks who appreciated what their mamas put on the table for them.
 And I thank every one of them, the ones who came before, the ones who I knew and miss, and the ones who are still here with us, for their part in making me who I am today.

 I truly appreciate each and every person who stops by here and am so tickled when one of my recipes works out well for a visitor!

 Drop me a line any time at Lana@lanascooking.com.